Peregrine Worsthorne: Deputy editor (1961–76)

 The following year, after Enoch Powell's speech in April 1968 on the perceived threat of non-white immigration, he argued that voluntary repatriation was the "only honest course".
 In common with his friend the journalist Paul Johnson, he advocated the recolonisation of former colonies.
 In September 1991, he advocated "a new form of imperialism directed against the countries of the Third World" intended to create an "anti-barbarian alliance" to control the use of weapons by "primitive peoples."
 In his view nothing could be done about famines "without the advanced countries re-exerting political control – i.e., a return to colonialism."

 In 1965, he defended the declaration of independence by the white minority government of Ian Smith in Rhodesia.
 Worsthorne, in an article on the Sunday following the declaration, wrote:Just as in the light of history Lord North has been judged wrong for refusing to give independence to the white slave owners in America, so will Mr Harold Wilson be for refusing to give it to the white supremacists of Southern Africa.

 Worsthorne initially accepted Britain's entry into the European Economic Community.
 After the publication of the Heath Government's 1971 White Paper, he wrote in a Daily Telegraph column that the "Europeans" deserved to win in the battle over British entry.
 "The sceptics have failed to produce an alternative faith", he argued.
 By the time of the imminent Single European Act of 1992, however, he wrote in The Sunday Telegraph of 4 August 1992 that: "Twenty years ago, when the process began, ... there was no question of losing sovereignty.
 That was a lie, or at any rate, a dishonest obfuscation", in contradiction of the Treaty of Rome's commitment (1957) to an "ever closer union".

 On the BBC's Nationwide programme in March 1973, he was the second person on the nation's television to say "fuck", when asked if the general public were concerned that a Conservative Government minister Lord Lambton (his future father-in-law) had shared a bed with two call girls.
-Worsthorne said in 2013: "There's a possibility it wasn't spontaneous.
+Worsthorne said in 2013 that "There's a possibility it wasn't spontaneous.
 Apparently I took advice about it before in El Vino's.
 I don't remember.
 To the best of my knowledge, it was the mot juste."

-The use of the swear word on television cost him the opportunity to edit The Daily Telegraph, as its then owner Lord Hartwell strongly objected to Worsthorne's comment and was persuaded to bar him from appearing on television for six months.
-Worsthorne was, nevertheless, promoted to associate editor in 1976.
+Swearing on television cost him the opportunity to edit The Daily Telegraph, as its owner, Lord Hartwell, strongly objected to Worsthorne's comment and was persuaded to bar him from appearing on television for six months.
+Worsthorne was promoted to associate editor in 1976.